 In accordance with state policy that all children are entitled to live in families that offer safe, nurturing, permanent relationships, and that public services be directed toward preventing the unnecessary separation of children from their families, and because many families who have children with disabilities have special needs and expenses that other families do not have, the commissioner of human services shall establish a program to assist families who have dependent children with disabilities living in their home.
 The program shall make support grants available to the families.

-(a) Provision of support grants must be limited to families who require support and whose dependents are under the age of 21 and who have been certified disabled under section 256B.055, subdivision 12, paragraphs (a), (b), (c), (d), and (e).
+(a) Provision of support grants must be limited to families who require support and whose dependents are under the age of 25 and who have been certified as persons with disabilities under section 256B.055, subdivision 12, paragraphs (a), (b), (c), (d), and (e).
 Families who are receiving: home and community-based waivered services for persons with disabilities authorized under section 256B.092 or 256B.49; personal care assistance under section 256B.0652; or a consumer support grant under section 256.476 are not eligible for support grants.

 Families whose annual adjusted gross income is $60,000 or more are not eligible for support grants except in cases where extreme hardship is demonstrated.
 Beginning in state fiscal year 1994, the commissioner shall adjust the income ceiling annually to reflect the projected change in the average value in the United States Department of Labor Bureau of Labor Statistics Consumer Price Index (all urban) for that year.